• Ingredient Glossary & Guides

 I experienced no redness or irritation in the morning.

 Two days later, I had very light peeling on the sides of my nose.
-The peel loosened up stubborn side-of-the-nose-blackheads.
-A few days after my whiteheads began to subside and purge.
+The stubborn side-of-the-nose-blackheads reduced.

 GOOPGLOW 15% Glycolic Acid Overnight Glow Peel is available at GOOP.com and Sephora

-It is available in a 3 month supply 12 pack of pads.
+It is available in a 3 month supply that has a 12 pack of pads.

 Leave a comment below or Email Us